mikealbers/costaNostraPizza/README.md

 ### _The following specs are included in the program:_

-* Take input from the user to determine pizza size, toppings, and extras
+* Take input from the user to determine pizza size and toppings
-  input: large, pepperoni, cajun, ranch
+  input: large, pepperoni
-  output: Large cajun pizza with pepperoni and a side of ranch
+  output: Large pizza with pepperoni

 * Store pizza properties when input.
   input: pizza A
-  output: Large pizza with pepperoni, cajun, ranch.
+  output: Size: Large Toppings: Pepperoni

 * Keep track of pizza in an order total when added.
   input: add pizza A, add pizza B.